dgroomes/stackoverflow-look-back/README.md

       into our Chromium design (before, it was just for Firefox) and then extend `content-script-messaging-proxy.js` to handle both directions.
 It should transfer messages from the web page to the background scripts and it should do the reverse: transfer messages from the background scripts to the web page.
+        * DONE Prototype a "server to front-end" RPC for Firefox.
+Why Firefox?
+Because it already incorporates the `content-script-messaging-proxy.js` so it will be easier.
+And if the prototype works, there's a much clearer path for a general implementation and/or a Chromium implementation.
 * Change the project name.
 Drop the "static" name and replace it with "extractor", or "viewer" or something like that.
 * DONE Standardize on RPC class naming convention.
     * For clients, the name should follow: 1) BrowserDescriptor 2) SourceDescription 3) DestinationDescriptor 4) "